 Kids love to press the fizz button and watch the bubbles go.

 4. Plastic free toothbrush

-The plastic in toothbrushes is often overlooked but they're a great simple way of switching to non harmful plastic.
+The plastic in toothbrushes is often overlooked, but they are a great simple way of switching to non harmful plastic in your daily routine.

 Pure Heart Organic Bamboo BPA Free Toothbrushes